pdjr-beatrice/log/README.md

 Each *log file* contains zero or more time-sequenced records each of which represents a time-stamped data value recovered from one or more data servers.
-Typically the system will recover data from a single Signal K server.

 The log system uses a single bash(1) script to create and update the repository.
 A number of other, mostly bash(1), scripts provide mechanisms for retrieving data from the repository, transforming it, and distributing it.

-Access to the Signal K server or servers which supply data to a __log__ system is via HTTP and the log system can therefore execute on any machine which has real-time ethernet access.

 ## Reference implementation

-A reference implementation of the __log__ system executes on the vessel _Beatrice of Hull_ and automatically publishes log files by email to the ship's [blog](http://www.pdjr.eu/beatrice/).
+A reference implementation of the __log__ system executes on the vessel _Beatrice of Hull_ and automatically maintains automatically publishes log files by email to the ship's [blog](http://www.pdjr.eu/beatrice/).

 The reference implementation runs on the ship's Signal K server host with